jg3853/hello-world/README.md

-# Hello World Project
+# Hello World Repository

-im very confused and this makes me sad like im going to cry
+// This repository contains the c program